AliGhamary/32-bit-Arithmetic-Logic-Unit/README.md

 5) Shifter Unit
 6) MUX

-The AlU takes two unisgned 32-bit binary inputs A and B, and is able to perform the following operations:
+The ALU takes two unisgned 32-bit binary inputs A and B, and is able to perform the following operations:
 - Addition, increment, decrement and transfer (arithmetic operations)
 - AND, OR, NOT, XOR (logical operations)
 - Right shift, left shift (shift operations)